-Marginal Contribution
+Marginal contribution

 Marginal contribution measures the change in poverty and inequality indicators with and without the tax or transfer (or group of taxes and transfers) of interest.
 Unlike the sequential calculation of changes in the Gini coefficient and poverty headcount discussed earlier, marginal contributions are independent of the sequence in which they are included in the system (Lustig, 2018).
 They provide a summary statistic of the incidence of taxes or transfers, indicating the benefit or burden of the tax as a share of income.
 Marginal contributions consider both the progressivity and size of an instrument or group of instruments.
 A positive marginal contribution signifies that the instrument increases inequality or poverty, while a negative marginal contribution indicates that the instrument reduces inequality or poverty.
 The marginal contributions for taxes and transfers are displayed in Figure 4.13 and arranged by their contribution to reducing inequality and poverty.